ritikajangra19/Register-Login-Using-Face/README.md

 # Requirements
 - Basic Django
-- Basic Python and knowledge about OOP
+- Basic Python and knowledge of OOP
 - A good IDE like VSCode
+- Knowledge on Opencv and face_recognition

-# Instalisation
+# Installation Requirements

 - Linux:
 ``` pip3 install django ```